bvobart/ceiLED/controller/docs/api.md

 | JumpType | Description
 |----------|-------------
-| `NORMAL` | Will always jump exactly on a beat.
+| `normal` | Will always jump exactly on a beat.
 If multiple channels are defined, then all channels will jump at the same time, using their own respective colours.
-| `LINE`   | Will always jump exactly on a beat.
+| `line`   | Will always jump exactly on a beat.
 With one channel, this is the same as a normal jump.
 With two channels, the colours will jump from the outer channels, to the inner channel.
 With three channels, the colours will jump from channel 1 to channel 2 to channel 3, thus creating a sort of line.
 Technically only the original `colors` array is required for this, but if `colors2` and `colors3` are defined in the `patternOptions`, then those will be concatenated to the `colors` array.
-| `REVERSE_LINE` | Same as `LINE`, only in reverse.
+| `reverse-line` | Same as `line`, only in reverse.

 ### Fade (`fade`)